rubendal/Sm4sh-Calculator/README.md

 * Shield Advantage

 ### To Do
-* Add attacks (Possibly using KuroganeHammer's API)
+* Add attacks using KuroganeHammer's API (Trying to parse multiple hitboxes)
 * Improve Hitstun cancel frames formula

 ### Credits